What Is a Female Condom?

-A female condom is a long plastic pouch, usually made of polyurethane, that goes inside your body during sex.
+A female condom is a long plastic pouch, usually made of nitrile, a manmade latex-free rubber.
+It goes inside your body during sex.
 Flexible rings at both ends hold it in place.
-The condom lines the walls of the vagina and collects semen and other fluids.
+The condom lines the walls of your vagina and collects semen and other fluids.

 The way you insert a female condom is similar to how you put in a tampon.
 It may seem a little tricky at first, but all you need is a little practice.
 Here’s how you do it:

 - Use a new condom every time you have sex.